opendocsg/slw-judgments-backfill/2003_SGHC_19/report.md

 11     The Public Prosecutor argued that the district judge erred in accepting Chris’s evidence over that

 of Dennis, because she failed to consider the fact that Chris was not a disinterested witness.
 I was of the view that this did not constitute a valid ground for disturbing the findings of the trial judge.
 Other than the fact that Chris was an ex-boyfriend of Joselyn, there was no evidence to suggest that he was fabricating evidence to protect her.
-As this Court held in _Soh Yang Tick v Public Prosecutor_ [1998] 2 SLR 42 at para 48:
+As this Court held in _Soh Yang Tick v Public Prosecutor_ <span class="citation">[1998] 2 SLR 42</span> at para 48:

  Prima facie just because the appellant’s w itnesses w ere in some w ay related or connected to him did not render their testimonies suspect.
 There must be additional grounds for rejecting the evidence of such w itnesses, or alternatively the testimonies of these w itnesses w ere so littered w ith inconsistencies that they could not be believed.

 12     Here, the district judge noted that Chris was no longer Joselyn’s boyfriend and found that there was no reason for him to fabricate anything in her favour.
 Unfortunately, she did not elaborate on her grounds for disbelieving Dennis’s testimony.
 However, I was of the view that, while the Court must necessarily choose between the two conflicting testimonies, it has to keep in mind the fact that the appellate court has not had the opportunity to observe the demeanour of the witnesses.
-As such, it should give due regard to the trial judge’s assessment of their credibility: _Sundara Moorthy Lankatharan v Public Prosecutor_ [1997] 3 SLR 464.
+As such, it should give due regard to the trial judge’s assessment of their credibility: _Sundara Moorthy Lankatharan v Public Prosecutor_ <span class="citation">[1997] 3 SLR 464</span>.

  (b) The district judge erred in placing undue w eight on the fact that Joselyn did not postpone her appointment dates.